 The total number of results opened across all your search results pages in all sessions.
 It helps you to accurately determine the effectiveness of site search and the resources in your data repository.
 It can happen that a user makes multiple clicks on a search results page.

 The total number of cases created on the support page where a search client is installed.
-It can happen that a user ends up logging more than a case in a session.
+It can happen that a user ends up logging more than one case in a session.

 The total number of times search was used on your website or community.
 It is a measure of total search volume on a search client.